-While Wix features a fully-integrated eCommerce store on their business plan, WordPress does not come with eCommerce as standard.
-Fortunately, as with everything WordPress, there are plenty of sophisticated eCommerce plugins that will transform a standard install into an online retail powerhouse.
+While Wix features a fully-integrated ecommerce store on their business plan, WordPress does not come standard with ecommerce.
+Fortunately, as with everything WordPress, there are plenty of sophisticated ecommerce plugins that will transform a standard install into an online retail powerhouse.

 Templates, Themes, and Customization

 Both Wix and WooCommerce come with built-in ecommerce templates and themes.
 Wix has over 50 dedicated online store themes, while WooCommerce works with many popular WordPress themes and has over 20 child themes of its own.